robwco/workshop-marketing/confirmation.md

 3. **Sign up for my lead-gen service**<br> Customers of my premium lead-gen service get the referral email as part of their subscription.
 [Go here for more details.](/leads)

 That's it.
 Those are the only ways to join the referral newsletter.

-It keeps the entire thing really personal and awesome.
+This small hurdle keeps the entire thing awesome and personal.

 If you don't have a project or client to refer right now, no worries!
-Now that you're a part of the Workshop community, you can join anytime.
+Now that you're a part of the Workshop mailing list, you can join anytime in the future.

 I'll also be sending you some other awesome stuff shortly.